 By Suzie Mitchell

-Suzie Mitchell loves to write about Baby Boomers.
+Suzie Mitchell is a 25 year PR vet who specializes in marketing tech products to Baby Boomers.
 She is a professional journalist and public affairs and public relations consultant.
 She also is the co-author of the book Growing Into Grace: Adventures in Self Discovery through Writing.
 Follow her on Twitter here.